johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

 Disabling the JavaScript JIT will mean that Microsoft Edge may render web content more slowly, and may also disable parts of JavaScript including WebAssembly.
 Disabling the JavaScript JIT may allow Microsoft Edge to render web content in a more secure configuration.

-For detailed information on valid url patterns, please see [https://go.microsoft.com/fwlink/?linkid=2095322](https://go.microsoft.com/fwlink/?linkid=2095322). * is not an accepted value for this policy.
+For detailed information on valid url patterns, please see [https://go.microsoft.com/fwlink/?linkid=2095322](https://go.microsoft.com/fwlink/?linkid=2095322).
+Wildcards, *, are allowed.

 JavaScript JIT policy exceptions will only be enforced at a site granularity (eTLD+1).
 A policy set for only subdomain.contoso.com will not correctly apply to contoso.com or subdomain.contoso.com since they both resolve to the same eTLD+1 (contoso.com) for which there is no policy.
 In this case, policy must be set on contoso.com to apply correctly for both contoso.com and subdomain.contoso.com.